greener-group/group_website/members.md

 _PhD student_\\
 \\
+Working on fast machine learning interatomic potentials (MLIPs) for biomolecules.
 Formerly at the University of Trento, Italy.\\
 \\
 [GitHub](https://github.com/Peppone98)

+## Yuchi Guo

+_Masters project student_\\
+\\
+Working on electrostatic summation methods in Molly.jl.
+Part III physics student at the University of Cambridge.\\